 You will need savings for a mortgage deposit of at least 5% to 10% of the share value that you purchase (100% mortgages are not accepted).
 The higher your mortgage deposit, the more favourable your mortgage interest rate is likely to be.

-The mortgage advisors (MAs) on Moat's panel are here to help and have been selected because of their high levels of customer service.
+The mortgage advisors (MAs) have been selected because of their high levels of customer service.

 Important things to remember: